 Bake in the middle of the oven, for 35 minutes-45 minutes or longer.
 The cobbler is done when liquid is bubbling, biscuits are golden, and the internal temp of the biscuits are close to 200F.
 Use a thermometer!

-NOTE: Keep in mind, that the biscuit topping cooks underneath from the bubbling cobbler.
+NOTE: Keep in mind that the biscuit topping cooks underneath from the bubbling cobbler.
 Even if it looks “done” on top, if the liquid is not bubbling, the biscuits will be raw.

 How to serve Peach Cobbler

 With ice cream of course!
 Vanilla ice cream is perfect here, or if you can get your hands on Cardamom ice cream, even better!
-There are many vegan ice creams out there too!

 Some people love their cobbler drizzled with heavy cream or whipping cream- also delicious!